 To prevent a situation where a campaign doesn't have enough codes for publication, make sure you use AUTO-UPDATE type.

-Now your customers have a promo code or saw a banner about a cart-level promotion and they want to apply it.
+When your customers have a promo code or saw a banner about a cart-level promotion, they maight want to apply it.
 To enable this, you need to integrate the respective redemption endpoint with your checkout page.
 The best way to do this is to install one of our SDKs and call

 redeem with corresponding arguments.

 To improve the checkout experience, you can also consider displaying a discounted price on the client side (web or mobile) just after applying a promotion.
 To do so, you can use validate voucher, validate promotion endpoints which, for security reasons, you can access with separate client-side API keys.
-They validate the promotion the same way as the redeem method but don't create a redemption object.
+They validate the code/promotion the same way as the redeem method but don't create a redemption object.
 You can also find a web widget which provides a dedicated UI for validation.

 There are several ways you can exchange information with Voucherify: